aureliusenterprise/doc_demo_environment/DOc/docs/source/Options/simple.rst

 The Lineage REST API, provides various endpoints to get and create (post) entities of  different entity types.
-To see the full list of the endpoints available and the required request fields, take a look at the Lineage REST API swagger.
+To see the full list of the endpoints available and the required request fields, take a look at the **Lineage REST API swagger**.
 (link to swagger)
 A business can collect the metadata during creation or retrospectively during scanning form their tecnnology, and this can connect the API, to push the data to the solution.